spujadas/elk-docker/README.md

 **Note** – To configure and/or find out the IP address of a VM-hosted Docker installation, see [https://docs.docker.com/installation/windows/](https://docs.docker.com/installation/windows/) (Windows) and [https://docs.docker.com/installation/mac/](https://docs.docker.com/installation/mac/) (Mac OS X) for guidance if using Boot2Docker.
 If you're using [Vagrant](https://www.vagrantup.com/), you'll need to set up port forwarding (see [https://docs.vagrantup.com/v2/networking/forwarded_ports.html](https://docs.vagrantup.com/v2/networking/forwarded_ports.html).

-Click the home icon to view the dashboard.
-The dashboard will remain empty until some logs have actually been forwarded to Logstash (see next section).

 ### Running the image using Docker Compose or Fig

-If you're using [Docker Compose](http://fig.sh) (formerly known as fig) to manage your Docker services (and if not you really should as it will make your life much easier!), then you can create an entry for the ELK Docker image by adding the following lines to your `docker-compose.yml` file (or `fig.yml` if using Fig):
+If you're using [Docker Compose](http://fig.sh) (formerly known as Fig) to manage your Docker services (and if not you really should as it will make your life much easier!), then you can create an entry for the ELK Docker image by adding the following lines to your `docker-compose.yml` file (or `fig.yml` if using Fig):

 	elk:
 	  image: sebp/elk